 A Global Model in Afghanistan

 With a local staff of 70, WCS has helped Afghanistan write their environmental laws and develop conservation policy, has trained government staff, and has led in fieldwork on snow leopards and their prey—this includes capturing over 5,000 camera trap images of snow leopards and running a satellite collar research project.
 WCS health work has helped protect and monitor prey species such as the Marco Polo sheep, and our work building predator-proof corrals has helped control human-snow leopard conflict.

 WCS has also helped build the capacity of local community organizations and has aided the creation of an overarching community institution, the Wakhan Pamir Association (WPA), consisting of democratically elected representatives from each of the communities in the Wakhan District.
 WCS and the WPA, with over 50 community rangers, are now working to create Afghanistan's first suite of protected areas in the region, including in 2014 the establishment of Wakhan National Park, protecting roughly 70% of snow leopard habitat in the country.

 Protecting Key Habitat in Pakistan

 In Pakistan, WCS has created a multi-year program to help protect a significant proportion of Gilgit-Baltistan Province, which is home to the snow leopard and the snow leopard's key prey species in much of the region, the flare-horned markhor.
 The program, which began formally in 1997, includes wildlife surveys, community-based education, and institution building for resource management.
-This includes the creation of over 65 resource committees and 22 community-managed protected areas covering over 10,000 square kilometers and involving approximately 200,000 villagers, and over 100 community rangers that monitor snow leopards and other wildlife and stop poaching.
+This includes the creation of 65 resource committees and 22 community-managed protected areas covering over 10,000 square kilometers and involving approximately 200,000 villagers, and over 100 community rangers that monitor snow leopards and other wildlife and stop poaching.
 Poaching in this landscape has declined dramatically and markhor populations have increased by over 50% in the past decade, a great sign for snow leopards.

 WCS has now produced over 70 snow leopard cubs at its facilities.
 Snow leopards born at the Bronx Zoo have been sent to over 30 zoos in nine countries.
 Recently, Pakistan and the U.S. Department of State worked together to "loan" an orphaned cub to the zoo.
 "Leo" became a conservation ambassador.